MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 ---
 # Create a DevTools extension

-This tutorial shows you how to build your own DevTools extension from scratch.
-It is a good way to experience everything that is needed for typical development.
-At the end of the tutorial, you should have a working extension that creates its own panel and interacts with the DevTools APIs.
+This tutorial shows how to build your own DevTools extension from scratch.
+It's a good way to experience everything that's needed for typical development.
+At the end of the tutorial, you'll have a working extension that creates its own panel and interacts with the DevTools APIs.

-First please review the prerequisites.
-Then download and run the final extension from the [Solution](#solution) section to see what you will be building in this tutorial.
-Otherwise, start at the [Step 1 - Create a Basic DevTools Extension](#step-1---create-a-basic-devtools-extension) section to build the extensions from scratch.
+First review the prerequisites.
+Then download and run the final extension from the [Solution](#solution) section to see what you'll be building in this tutorial.
+Otherwise, start at [Step 1 - Create a Basic DevTools Extension](#step-1---create-a-basic-devtools-extension) to build the extension from scratch.

 <!-- ====================================================================== -->